 1. Treat your bangs right.

-The key to growing out your bangs is to use products that can help you get healthy hair.
-This starts by using a moisture-rich shampoo and conditioner like the Dove Intensive Repair Shampoo and the Dove Intensive Repair Conditioner.
+The key to growing out your bangs is to use products that support healthy hair.
+This starts by using a moisture-rich shampoo and conditioner like the Dove Intensive Repair Shampoo and the Conditioner.
 These formulas will keep your hair clean and nourished while also helping to repair any damage.
-You may find that you need to incorporate a hair mask into your regimen.

 2. Trim your bangs.